Axinn Veltrop & Harkrider

 Position

-While serving as deputy assistant attorney general for civil enforcement during the Obama Administration, Leslie managed over half of the DOJ’s merger challenges in fiscal years 2012–2014, including litigation complaints, settlements, and transactions restructured or abandoned.
-Leslie also supervised litigation and civil non-merger investigations, as well as several criminal antitrust matters.
-Additionally, Leslie oversaw the Antitrust Division’s international engagement and health care policy work.
-During the Bush Administration, she served as counsel to the assistant attorney general, where she contributed to investigations, litigation, and the seminal health care hearings and report with the FTC.
+While serving as deputy assistant attorney general for civil enforcement during the Obama administration, Leslie managed over half of the DOJ’s merger challenges in fiscal years 2012 – 2014, including litigation complaints, settlements, and transactions restructured or abandoned.
+She also supervised litigation and civil non-merger investigations, as well as several criminal antitrust matters.